biplab37/qc_user_guide/README.md

 run = execute(qc,backend)
 result = run.result()
 ```
-The [jupyter notebook](user_guide.ipynb) provides details example about how to use this simulator.
+The [jupyter notebook](user_guide.ipynb) provide detail examples about how to use this simulator.